Courses/Events

 Course Fee:

-• 2 hours of pre-course prep will be required prior to the course.
-Prep details will be sent out 30 days prior to the start of the course.
+• Some pre-course prep may be required prior to the course.
+Prep details will be made available approximately 10 days prior to the start of the course.

 Upcoming Extremities Introduction Schedule